Chilean rose tarantula: As pets

 Grammostola rosea is relatively docile, low-maintenance, and inexpensive, so they are popular as pets, kept in terrariums.
 Given their natural distribution in northern Chile, G. rosea can be kept in relatively low humidity.
 They can be kept at temperatures around 25–30 C, on a diet of crickets or locusts.
 The spider can fast for weeks to months at a time.
 Fasting is sometimes an indication of an upcoming ecdysis (moult).

 G. rosea is usually skittish, running away from danger rather than acting defensively, but it may also raise its front legs and present its fangs in preparation to defend itself.
 It can act especially defensive for days after moulting; this may be innate in the spider's behavior.
 As with the majority of tarantulas from the Americas, it has small, spine-like urticating hairs on its abdomen that it kicks off or releases when threatened as a defense.

 In February 2009, a British man was treated for tarantula hairs lodged in his cornea.
 The urticating hairs were thrown from the man's pet G. rosea while he was cleaning its tank.
 Medical authorities urge owners to wear protective eyewear when handling G. rosea.
 The venom of the Chilean rose tarantula contains multiple toxins, which may help it immobilize and digest prey, as well as deter predators.
-A specific peptide found in this venom, termed GsMTx4 (Grammostola rosea Mechanotoxin 4) has been shown to inhibit mechanosensitive ion channels in living cells.
+A specific peptide found in this venom, termed GsMTx4 (Grammostola rosea Mechanotoxin 4), has been shown to inhibit mechanosensitive ion channels in living cells.

+In March 5, 2026, G. rosea was added to Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora, which "includes species not necessarily threatened with extinction, but in which trade must be controlled in order to avoid utilization incompatible with their survival."